 Scott was prepared to return to prison for his crimes, but Hank Pym was impressed by his heroics and saw Scott's potential as a hero.
 Dr. Pym allowed Scott to continue using the Ant-Man equipment and identity.
 More importantly (at least to Scott), Dr. Sondheim was able to successfully treat Cassie’s heart condition.

-David Michelinie and John Byrne created Scott Lang as featured in his first appearance in Avengers vol 1 #181 (3/1979).
-Michelinie wrote the story, Byrne drew the pencils and Gene Day finished the inks for this issue.
-Michelinie and Byrne were also the creative team for the debut and origin of Lang as the second Ant-Man in Marvel Premiere #47 (4/1979).
-Bob Layton finished the inks for this issue.
+Scott Lang was created by David Michelinie and John Byrne and first appeared in a cameo in The Avengers issue 181 (3/1979).
+Michelinie and Byrne were also the creative team for the debut and origin of Lang as the second Ant-Man one month later in Marvel Premiere issue 47 (4/1979).

 First introduced as a struggling father and thief, Scott was granted the Ant-Man armor and powers and became the second Ant-Man with Hank Pym's blessing.
 Whilst initially not belonging to a team, instead occasionally helping out other heroes, he found a home as Richard's replacement in the Fantastic Four and then the Heroes for Hire.
 After this, he found himself as a an occasional team up partner again, but after losing custody of his daughter, Cassie, he joined the Avengers, the premier super hero team.
 However, Scott was a victim of the Scarlet Witch's madness when he was caught in the re-animated Jack of Heart's explosion, which she caused, this was the last straw in the Avengers, and the team disbanded.
 After his death, his daughter continued his legacy becoming the hero Stature.
 Recently, Scott was displaced in time, the moment right before he died, by Cassie and the Young Avengers.
 It remains to be seen if he will stay alive or return to his rightful place in time.